nektos/act/README.md

       --github-instance string                      GitHub instance to use.
 Don't use this if you are not using GitHub Enterprise Server. (default "github.com")
   -g, --graph                                       draw workflows -h, --help                                        help for act
-      --insecure-secrets                            NOT RECOMMENDED!
+      --input stringArray                           action input to make available to actions (e.g. --input myinput=foo) --input-file string                           input file to read and use as action input (default ".input") --insecure-secrets                            NOT RECOMMENDED!
 Doesn't hide secrets while printing logs.
   -j, --job string                                  run job -l, --list                                        list workflows